ad-freiburg/qlever/README.md

         ?t ql:contains-word "walk* moon"
     } ORDER BY DESC(SCORE(?t))

-Technically it finds entities which are mentioned with the word prefix "walk" and the word "moon" which are known to be astronauts.
+Technically it finds entities which are mentioned together with the word prefix "walk" and the word "moon" which are known to be astronauts.

 The format required of such a linked corpus as well as a more details aboute the queries this enables can be found [here](docs/sparql_plus_text.md).